 Palmatier & Shridhar, Marketing Strategy, Palgrave, 2nd edition, 2018 (P&S).
-All chapters are in P&S. Except for those noted in the pages that follow, all cases and readings are in the Course Pack which costs \$54.70 and can be accessed using the following link: https://hbsp.harvard.edu/import/760188).
-This text (also on reserve in the Foster Library) is a good resource for material relating to marketing theory and practice.
-It is a more strategic treatment of marketing and covers almost all of the issues we will discuss throughout the course...and a lot more in case you are interested.
+All chapters are in P&S. Except for those noted in the pages that follow, all cases and readings are in the Course Pack which can be bought using the following link: https://hbsp.harvard.edu/import/970762.
+This text is on reserve in the Foster Library, and is a more strategic treatment of marketing and covers almost all of the issues we will discuss throughout the course...and a lot more in case you are interested.